Zorienu/Facial_expression_classification_with_k210/README.md

-# Facial expression classification with k210
+# Facial expression classification with k210 (using MobileNet)
 Facial expression classification using the k210 processor and MobileNet

 ## Description of the files